ThatGuyThimo/leapmotion-osc/README.md

 ### Windows

-Download and run the [pre-packaged executable](https://github.com/adeleine1412/leapmotion-osc/releases/download/release-1.0.4/LeapmotionOSC-1.0.4.exe) file of the latest release.
-If you want, you can also download the [archive file](https://github.com/adeleine1412/leapmotion-osc/releases/download/release-1.0.4/leapmotionosc-1.0.4-windows.zip) marked as the windows build, unzip it and run the executable file it contains.
+Download and run the [installer](https://github.com/adeleine1412/leapmotion-osc/releases/download/release-1.1.0/leapmotionosc-1.1.0-windows-Installer.exe) file of the latest release.
+If you want, you can also download the [archive file](https://github.com/adeleine1412/leapmotion-osc/releases/download/release-1.1.0/leapmotionosc-1.1.0-windows.zip) marked as the windows build, unzip it and run the executable file it contains.

 ### Linux

-Download the [archive file](https://github.com/adeleine1412/leapmotion-osc/releases/download/release-1.0.4/leapmotionosc-1.0.4-linux.zip) marked as the linux build, extract it and run the application with:
+Download the [archive file](https://github.com/adeleine1412/leapmotion-osc/releases/download/release-1.1.0/leapmotionosc-1.1.0-linux.zip) marked as the linux build, extract it and run the application with:

 ```console
 ./LeapmotionOSC.x86_64